CommunityToolkit/Lottie-Windows/Lottie-Windows/README.md

 * The [latest release and pre-release versions are on NuGet](https://www.nuget.org/packages/Microsoft.Toolkit.Uwp.UI.Lottie).
 * The [latest CI builds are on MyGet](https://dotnet.myget.org/feed/uwpcommunitytoolkit/package/nuget/Microsoft.Toolkit.Uwp.UI.Lottie).
 * The latest local build is output to the bin\nupkg directory in your repo directory.

+## Usage

+To get started with using the Lottie-Windows library in your XAML, follow [this tutorial](https://docs.microsoft.com/windows/communitytoolkit/animations/lottie-scenarios/getting_started_json).